“We edit your words, your writing, your sentences and paragraphs… but never your voice.”

 - How can I decide which type of editing my manuscript needs?

-If you are not sure, then simply go along with what the I suggest based on the sample chapters of your manuscript that you will be providing me for the quote.
+If you are not sure, then simply go along with what I suggest based on the sample chapters of your manuscript that you will provide for me.

-No matter the case, once I read through he sample chapters, I always suggest what type of editing the manuscript needs, so rest assured, I will be suggesting it based on your writing and story.
+No matter the case, once I read through the sample chapters, I always suggest what type of editing the manuscript needs, so I will suggest it based on your writing and story.

 - What are Rounds?
 How many Rounds will my manuscript need?

 Answer: Editing is done in rounds – first I will read through your book, multiple times, and mark all the places that need change and the changes themselves, along with highlighting of all the issues with the story, concept, plot structure, language, voice, writing, pacing, characterisation, exposition, issues with dialogues, plot holes, linearity of plot, believability, readability, etc. The first round is the most intensive round of editing and takes the longest time because the main editing is done in the first round.
 Once I am done with the editing, I will be sending you the manuscript in two separate files – one will be your manuscript marked with all changes and one in the form of a repot.
 Then you will have to read them both and make changes accordingly to that manuscript.